ThomasByr/YOLO_crop/README.md

 - `-c, --cfg` : config folder (defaults to the input folder)
 - `-e, --ext` : image file extension (defaults to .png)
 - `-t, --thrds` : max number of threads (defaults to 8)
-- `-s, --siz` : specific size of the objects (defaults to no size restriction)
+- `-s, --size` : specific size of the objects (defaults to no size restriction)
 - `.., --rect` : use rectangle a an insides crop shape
 - `.., --squr` : use square as an inside crop shape
 - `.., --crcl` : use circle as an inside crop shape